Lepcha people: Clans

 Lepchas are divided into many clans (Lepcha: putsho), each of which reveres its own sacred lake and mountain peak (Lepcha: dâ and cú) from which the clan derives its name.
 While most Lepcha can identify their own clan, Lepcha clan names can be quite formidable, and are often shortened for this reason.
 For example, Nāmchumú, Simíkmú, and Fonyung Rumsóngmú may be shortened to Namchu, Simik, and Foning, respectively.
-Some of the name of the clans are "Sada", "Barphungputso", "Rongong", "Karthakmu", "Sungutmu", "Phipon", "Brimu", "Lickchingmu "etc.
+Some of the name of the clans are "Barphungputso", "Rongong", "Karthakmu", " Zurabu", "Sungutmu", "Phipon", "Brimu", "Lickchingmu ", “Sadamoo”, “Kabomoo”, “Molomoo”, “Lingdamoo” etc.

 Religion

-Most Lepchas are Buddhists, a religion brought by the Bhutias from the north, although a large number of Lepchas have today adopted Christianity.
+Most Lepchas are Buddhists, although a large number of Lepchas have today adopted Christianity.
 Some Lepchas have not given up their shamanistic religion, which is known as Mun.
 In practice, rituals from Mun and Buddhism are frequently observed alongside one another among some Lepchas.
 For example, ancestral mountain peaks are regularly honoured in ceremonies called tandong lho rumfát.
 Many rituals involve local species.
 In Sikkim, Lepchas are known to use over 370 species of animals, fungi, and plants.
 According to the Nepal Census of 2001, out of the 3,660 Lepcha in Nepal, 88.80% were Buddhists and 7.62% were Hindus.
 Many Lepchas in the Hills of Sikkim, Darjeeling and Kalimpong are Christians.

 Clothing

 The traditional clothing for Lepcha women is the ankle-length dumvun, also called dumdyám or gādā ("female dress").
 It is one large piece of smooth cotton or silk, usually of a solid color.
 When it is worn, it is folded over one shoulder, pinned at the other shoulder, and held in place by a waistband, or tago, over which excess material drapes.
 A contrasting long-sleeved blouse may be worn underneath.

 The traditional Lepcha clothing for men is the thakraw ("male dress").
 It is a multicolored, hand-woven cloth pinned at one shoulder and held in place by a waistband, usually worn over white shirt and trousers.
-Men wear a flat round cap called a thyáktuk, with stiff black velvet sides and a multicolored top topped by a knot.
+Men wear a flat round cap called a thyáktuk, with stiff black velvet sides and a multicolored top topped by a knot similar as the Mongol's.
 Rarely, the traditional cone-shaped bamboo and rattan hats are worn.

-Dwellings
+Dwellings (place to stay)

 Traditionally, the Lepcha live in a local house called a li.
 A traditional home is made out of logs of wood and bamboo and rests around 4 to 5 feet (1.2m to 1.5m) above the ground on stilts.
 The wooden house with thatched roof is natural air conditioner and eco-friendly.
 The traditional Lepcha house has no nails used in the construction and it is seismic movement friendly since the weight of the house is rested over a large tablets of stones and not planted on the soil.